-The 2020 Club TT Series will commence on Thursday 9th April 2019 at Teddington Village Hall with the new series starting on the K39 / 8 course (please look at the TT Calendar for further events).
+The 2020 Club TT Series will commence on Thursday 9th April 2019 at Teddington Village Hall with the new series starting on the U706 (10 miles) course (please look at the TT Calendar for further events).
 I hope this series will prove popular and we will not be blighted by roadworks like previous years!

 Due to feedback received from last season, we will only be offering 8 mile and 10 mile events this season including the Interclub event with Gloucester CC.

 Please remember to bring the correct change for your entry as we will have limited change available on the day.
-Entry fee’s remain as last season, and are CTT Member (U18) £3, CTT Member (Adult) £6, C&CCC Day Member £7.
+Entry fee’s remain as last season, which for a CTT Member (U18) £3, and CTT Member (Adult) £6, C&CCC Day Member £7.
 Please note that if you are a C&CCC member, then you are designated as a CTT member as the club is Affiliated to the CTT.
 This also applies to all other riders entering, who’s club is Affiliated to the CTT.
 Those not, must enter as a C&CCC Day Member.